PlaidCloud/website/content/en/docs/tasks/manage-hugepages/scheduling-hugepages.md

 <!-- overview -->
 {{< feature-state state="stable" >}}

-Kubernetes supports the allocation and consumption of pre-allocated huge pages by applications in a Pod.
+PlaidCloud supports the allocation and consumption of pre-allocated huge pages by applications in a Pod.
 This page describes how users can consume huge pages.

 ## {{% heading "prerequisites" %}}

-1. Kubernetes nodes must pre-allocate huge pages in order for the node to report its huge page capacity.
+1. PlaidCloud nodes must pre-allocate huge pages in order for the node to report its huge page capacity.
 A node can pre-allocate huge pages for multiple sizes.